ROCm/MIVisionX/README.md

 **Note:** More samples are available [here](samples#samples)

 ### Windows
-* MIVisionX_Lite.sln builds the libraries & executables in the folder `MIVisionX/x64`
+* MIVisionX-Lite.sln builds the libraries & executables in the folder `MIVisionX/x64`
 * Use RunVX to test the build
 ```
 ./runvx.exe PATH_TO/MIVisionX/samples/gdf/skintonedetect.gdf